Chat-Wane/rtc-SCAMP-mbr/README.md

 peer42.initiate();

 // #3 the event is finally triggered.
 It contains the message to send to a
 // peer within then network.
-It is the responsability of the user to send it
+It is the responsibility of the user to send it
 // to this peer.
 peer42.on("first", function(message){
   console.log(JSON.stringify(message)); // example: output in the console